Carthus

 It is said to have fallen deep underground and become the giant master of Smoldering Lake.

 Even though the sand worm problem seems to have been solved, Carthus is still dedicated to slaying the beast.
-The dead nation’s various skeletons can be encountered atop the cliff on one end of the lake and drop the same yellow bug pellets when vanquished, meaning that this small strike force has gone down there with the intention of dealing with the creature.
-This detachment has apparently already encountered the giant slaves operating the Irithyllian ballista on the cliff and killed them, perhaps intending to commandeer the device to help kill the sand worm like we can.
+The dead nation’s various skeletons meander atop the cliff on one end of the lake and uniquely hold onto yellow bug pellets, meaning that a small strike force has gone down there with the intention of dealing with the creature.
+This detachment has apparently already encountered the giant slaves operating the ballista on the cliff and killed them, perhaps intending to commandeer Irithyll’s device to help slay the sand worm like we can.
+There are no signs of the grave wardens, but Wolnir might be losing faith in their abilities.
+We find the nostalgic squire beyond an illusory wall in the sewers, the pellets derived from his ashes betraying how this necromancer was alive up until the worm appeared.
+Most likely, the old man fled the last confrontation and quickly attempted to hide — not realizing patrols had alternative access.
+After weak flesh’s punishment for desertion, it is no wonder if the High Lord turns to fearless bones.
 Either way, their reasons for hunting the worm may run deeper than just to ensure it won’t come back.

-Because the drift has overlapped Carthus with Smouldering Lake, its existing Izalithian residents have moved in.
-In order to reach the lake, we have to climb down the catacombs to the Abandoned Tomb which a chaos demon currently patrols, evidently, as its territory.
-If this chamber is abandoned, then the same can be said for all the chambers found from that point on, all of which are home to demons.
-In other words, Carthus was unable to handle the locals as they invaded the tombs and ultimately relinquished the lower levels to cut their losses.
+Because the drift has overlapped Carthus with Smouldering Lake, its Izalithian residents have moved in.
+In order to reach the lake, we have to snap the rope bridge and climb down it to the Abandoned Tomb which a chaos demon currently patrols, evidently, as its territory, fighting off local skeletons as well as us in a large chamber with support pillars demolished.
+If this section is abandoned, then the same can be said for all portions found from that point on, all of which are home to demons or reduced to rubble from the drift.
+In other words, Carthus was unable to handle the locals as they invaded the disconnected tombs and ultimately relinquished the lower levels to cut their losses.
 Since the chaos demons were only interested in retaining their existing territory, this ended the border dispute.
 But for an empire built on conquest, this must have been a humiliating defeat.
 True, the homeland of pyromancy was a bad match up for Carthus, but that wouldn’t make Wolnir any less bitter about it.
 And would he really take that sitting down?

 And so, Carthus’ pursuit of the sand worm even to these depths is probably out of a desire to one day reclaim these lost sections of the complex.
-Now that most of the demons are dead and nigh extinct thanks to other parties’ efforts, the skeletal swordsmen have their opportunity to take back their graves; the sand worm is just the first step in a larger eradication effort, perhaps even renewed conquest starting with Irithyll if the way the skeletons eye the surface city is any indication.
+Now that most of the demons are dead and nigh extinct thanks to other parties’ efforts, the swordsmen have opportunity to take back their graves; the sand worm is just the first step in a larger eradication effort, perhaps even renewed conquest starting with Irithyll if the way the skeletons eye the surface city is any indication.
 But unless they plan to overwhelm the remaining demons with sheer numbers, Carthus still looks to lack the advantage.
-The demon of the Abandoned Tomb is surrounded by the bones of dormant skeletons who only react to our intrusion.
-Most of them need to be slain twice without a holy weapon’s help, so their hardy bones were presumably scattered by the demon beforehand.
-In that case, turning their attention toward chaos life after the sand worm would be an uphill battle for the tranquil dead.
+The fire demon of the Abandoned Tomb starts out surrounded by the bones of dormant skeletons who only react to our presence.
+Each revives, so their hardy bones were presumably scattered by the demon beforehand, explaining why it is already fired-up.
+In that case, turning attention toward chaos life after the sand worm will be an uphill battle for the tranquil dead.
 And while Wolnir may have hopes of reclaiming lost territory and then expanding further beyond, can he even maintain his current holdings?

 Wolnir’s greatest fear is being swallowed by the Abyss that he has painstakingly suppressed.
 However, given how much of the Dark has eaten away at his holy sword, one might wonder if the High King can really continue to remain in the void without the same happening to his bracelets.
 As reflected in his boss battle, destroying these bracelets makes him too weak to resist the pull of the darkness he has immersed himself in.
 How much would the bracelets need to degrade before either one of them could no longer ward it off?
 At the same time, weathering away the blade doesn’t appear to have negatively affected its power.
 In truth, the fact that the holy sword has been eaten away is credited as why its Wrath of the Gods skill is so strong.
 Even in its meager physical state, Wolnir might have been able to rely on that holy power indefinitely if left to his own devices.
 But unfortunately for him, we put an end to his empire of corpses once and for all.